- Detroit porch shooting trial: Suspect says he didn’t know gun was loaded

 Well, at least her cap will; the one she wore Thursday night is headed to Canton.

-Replacement officials are working games for the first time in 11 years.
-Beginning with six games Thursday, they’re scheduled to work 16 games this weekend.
+Replacement officials are working games for the first time in 11 years and are scheduled to work 16 games this weekend, including six Thursday night.

 The crew working the Hall of Fame game last Sunday had some shaky moments and the officials at Thursday’s game between Buffalo and Washington were booed after muffing a touchback call.
 That added to Eastin’s pressure of being the first woman to officiate an NFL game _ in front of millions of viewers, no less, with the game on national TV.